Agents of Discovery: Results

 The approaches suggested by the human participants for Black Box~1 in the LHCO challenge covered supervised, weakly supervised, and unsupervised strategies~\cite{Kasieczka:2021xcg}.
 Representative ideas were dimensionality reduction (PCA) and autoencoder methods that flagged outliers via reconstruction loss; conditional density estimation that formed approximate likelihood-ratio tests to enhance a bump in $m_{JJ}$; weak supervision that contrasted signal-enriched and signal-depleted samples to train a discriminator; sequence/constituent-based models that defined anomaly scores from jet substructure; and a manual bump-hunt baseline.
 Several methods localized the resonance near the true mass, with density estimation also giving the most accurate ancillary observables.

 The main difference between the strategies employed by the agents compared to those of humans is that the agent most frequently selects classical tabular learners (e.g. Isolation Forest, GradientBoosting, HistGradientBoosting).
-We attribute this in part to the lack of deep-learning libraries like Keras and PyTorch in the execution environment, but we cannot rule out the fact that the models could be aware that previous work has indicated that Boosted Decision Tree-based algorithms are an ideal classifier method for tabular data~\cite{grinsztajn2022treebasedmodelsoutperformdeep, Finke:2023ltw}.
+We attribute this in part to the lack of deep-learning libraries like Keras and PyTorch in the execution environment, but with the earliest knowledge cutoff among these models being October 2023, we cannot rule out the fact that they could be aware that previous work has indicated that Boosted Decision Tree-based algorithms are an ideal classifier method for tabular data~\cite{grinsztajn2022treebasedmodelsoutperformdeep, Finke:2023ltw}.
 In contrast to these tabular methods, in the original LHCO study human teams deployed a broad toolbox that included both deep learning methods (autoencoders/VAEs, normalizing flows, and other neural network classifiers) and more traditional approaches (e.g.\ boosted decision trees, likelihood/density-ratio estimation with dimensionality reduction).
 Thus, resorting to classical machine learning methods is consistent with established practice, especially on tabular feature sets like ours, while LHCO also showcased gains from deep generative/classifier network models when architectures could exploit richer inputs.